loki3/loki-pl1/docs/Delimeters.md

 { :key1 3 :key2 :something }
 ```

-" or ' can be used to specify a string, making it easier to specify a string without having to escape " or '.
-A current weakness in the language is that, since everything is space delimited, you can't specify a string that begins or ends with spaces.  --" is used for multi-line chunks of text where subsequent indented lines are considered part of the same string.  (--" is a function that takes a body.)
+" or ' can be used to specify a string, making it easier to specify a string without having to escape " or '.  --" is used for multi-line chunks of text where subsequent indented lines are considered part of the same string.  (--" is a function that takes a body.)
 This is often used when attaching documentation to a function.

 ```
 " this is a string "